learn-co-curriculum/dsc-multiple-regression-intro/README.md

 In the last section, you learned how to perform a basic linear regression with a single predictor variable.
 Here, you'll explore how to perform linear regressions using **multiple** independent variables to better predict a target variable.

+## Improving a Baseline Model

+Over the next few lessons, you'll see some ways to improve basic regression models using different combinations of features as well as some feature engineering.
+Often, a simple linear regression can be used as a "baseline model" upon which new features can be added to improve the predictions.
+Any decisions on how to change features should be compared against a simpler model to see if the changes have improved the model or not.
+This section will give an introduction to many of the techniques which can improve a regression model.

 ## Dealing with Categorical Variables

 Up to this point you've only seen continuous predictor variables.
 Here, you'll get a further look at how to identify and then transform categorical variables to utilize them as predictors of our target variable.